With internet flooded with so many social media platforms, the choice to select the right one for your business is not easy.

 Twitter is highly recommended for every business which plans to engage with customers in a meaningful manner by leveraging the power of social media.

-Twitter my friends is a platform assessing your wittiness score from time to time.
+Twitter is a platform assessing your wittiness score from time to time.
 Why Twitter stands out from other social media platforms is because of the word limit restriction in tweets.

 Some users find the restriction quite irritating, I find the restriction a smart move to let us communicate our ideas optimally.